Emergency Planning

 Prince Albert National Park

 Be prepared for all situations in Prince Albert National Park, including emergencies.
-In the event of an emergency in the park, know how you and your family will handle the situation in advance.
+In the event of an emergency in the park, know how you, your family, neighbours and employees will handle the situation in advance.
 It is easy to become confused or panicked in these moments - pre-planning will help keep you focused and act quickly when the unpredictable happens.
-To prepare, follow these three steps:

 1. Know the risks

 Emergencies don’t take vacations.
-While visiting Prince Albert National Park, you may encounter emergency situations, including, but not limited to, infrastructure failure, natural disaster, severe weather, or security treats.
+While visiting Prince Albert National Park, you may encounter emergency situations, including, but not limited to, infrastructure failure, natural disaster, severe weather, or security threats.

 Help keep resources focused on emergency response and be prepared to be self-sufficient for at least 72 hours after an emergency.
 First responders will be focused on the situation and may take time to reach you or your family.